brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

  * With some minor modifications, vertex-wise analyses could be run using this code.
 ComBat harmonization may be better suited to vertex-wise data.
  * This design, with the Docker container used only to contain the environment, not the data or code, allows the container and code to be reused more easily in different applications.
 However, for reproducibility, it would also be useful to provide a Docker container that included all of the code, and perhaps the data as well.
  * The Docker container is very large at about 1.5 GB.
 This size is due mainly to the R installation, and could likely be optimized.
+ * The pipeline code exists in both code/pipeline and input directories.
+Ideally symbolic links would be used, however Docker does not follow links (perhaps for security reasons) and GitHub stores the contents of the links.
+It may be worthwhile to reorganize the repository to eliminate the duplicated code.

 ## Acknowledgements
 Thanks to all of the instructors, teaching assistants, and participants of the Brainhack School 2020!
 Thanks to the organizers, J.B.
 Poline, Pierre Belec, Tristan Glatard, and Benjamin de Leener, with particular thanks to Pierre for his patience.